sds0208/Critique-My-Performance/README.md

 ![profile page](public/assets/profile-3.PNG)

+### Problem

+This error:
+    Error parsing header X-XSS-Protection: 1; mode=block; report=https://www.google.com/appserve/security-bugs/log/youtube: insecure reporting URL for secure page at character position 22.
+The default protections will be applied.

+### Solution

+After researching this error, all of the information I could find indicated that this was a Chrome specific bug that is being worked on.
+From what I can tell, there isn't anything I can do to fix it.

 ### Results

 Overall, I am happy with how the application turned out.
 There are still a few more features I would like to add, but I think the application is something that musicians would find value in.